Report of the National Commission on Macroeconomics and Health, Ministry of Health & Family Welfare, Govt. of India August 2005

 The World Health Organisation (WHO) indicates that India ranks very high among the nations affected by the rising wave of premature deaths caused by non-communicable diseases, which account for 60% of all deaths in India.

-Non-communicable diseases, also known as chronic diseases.
-They are long duration and generally slow progression like cardiovascular diseases, cancers, chronic respiratory diseases and diabetes which are not passed from person to person.
+Non-communicable diseases are also known as chronic diseases.
+They are of long duration and generally progress slowly.
+Examples include cardiovascular diseases, cancers, chronic respiratory diseases and diabetes .Non communicable do not spread from person to person..

 In India, roughly 5.8 million Indians die because of diabetes, cancer, stroke, heart and lung diseases each year.
 In other words, out of 4 Indians 1 has risks dying from an NCD before the age of 70.